jadijadi/lpic1book/content/1037_search_text_files_using_regular_expressions.md

 _Weight: 3_

 Candidates should be able to manipulate files and text data using regular expressions.
-This objective includes creating simple regular expressions containing several notational elements as well as understanding the differences between basic and extended regular expressions.
+This objective includes creating simple regular expressions containing several notational elements, as well as understanding the differences between basic and extended regular expressions.
 It also includes using regular expression tools to perform searches through a filesystem or file content.

 ## Objectives

-* Create simple regular expressions containing several notational elements.
+- Create simple regular expressions containing several notational elements.
-* Understand the differences between basic and extended regular expressions.
+- Understand the differences between basic and extended regular expressions.
-* Understand the concepts of special characters, character classes, quantifiers, and anchors.
+- Understand the concepts of special characters, character classes, quantifiers, and anchors.
-* Use regular expression tools to perform searches through a filesystem or file content.
+- Use regular expression tools to perform searches through a filesystem or file content.
-* Use regular expressions to delete, change and substitute text.
+- Use regular expressions to delete, change and substitute text.

-* grep
+- `grep`
-* egrep
+- `egrep`
-* fgrep
+- `fgrep`
-* sed
+- `sed`
-* regex(7)
+- regex(7)

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wa1OFZ-Ck-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Regex

 Regular expression, Regex, regex is a pattern to describe what you want to _match_ from a text.
 For example `a` and `ad` both matches `jadi`. `d.` is a _deeper_ example because `.` means _anything_ so `d.` will match the last two characters of `jadi`.
-In this section, we will cover the *grep** \(generalised regular expression processor\) command.
-It has different regex _dialect_; in short Basic regex and Extended regex.
+In this section, we will cover the *grep** \(generalized regular expression processor\) command.
+It has different regex _dialect_; in short, Basic regex and Extended regex.

 #### Regex basics